 Contractile vacuole – unique organelle

 The second feature of Amoeba proteus is its build-in pumping system inside the cell, called “contractile vacuole”.
 The contractile vacuole is a water bubble within the cytoplasm of Amoeba proteus.
 Its function is to regulate the water content of the cell.
 Since Amoeba proteus is a unicellular organism, the water molecules can freely flow in or out through the semi-permeable cell membrane via osmosis.

 When Amoeba proteus is moving to a place with fewer ions (could be minerals), the environment becomes hypotonic to the cell.
 This means more water molecules will move into the Amoeba proteus cell to achieve a balance.
 When this happens, the contractile vacuoles can store extra water and help in throwing them (together with the wastes) out of the cell.

 Without the contractile vacuoles, the amoeba may burst.
 Undoubtedly, it is a very important organelle with an essential function to the amoeba, as well as many freshwater microorganisms.

-Osmoreulation in Amoeba: Contractile vacuole is the key regulator of osmotic pressure in the amoeba (also in many single-celled protists).
+The contractile vacuole is the key regulator of osmotic pressure in the amoeba (also in many single-celled protists).
 Contractile vacuole serves as a reservoir to store excess water inside the cells.
-Once the water is close to its limit, the contractile vacuole moves and fuse with plasma membrane to expel water.
+Once the water is close to its limit, the contractile vacuole moves and fuses with plasma membrane to expel water.

 Many microvilli on its cell membrane

 The third secret of Amoeba proteus is its cell membrane is not that smooth like it shows under the optical microscope.
 In fact, the outside face of the membrane has many microvilli attached to it (can only be seen under an electron microscope).
 These microvilli can help Amoeba proteus attach and release from the surface of the substrate.